The Billericay School: History

 P.G.
-White served a headmaster until 1949 when he died suddenly on holiday shortly before he was due to retire.
-Arthur Lingard became headmaster in 1949 and oversaw the school's transformation to a comprehensive on 1 September 1968 and the building of the school’s sixth form centre which occurred in the 1960s.
+White served as headmaster until 1949 when he died suddenly on holiday shortly before he was due to retire.
+Arthur Lingard became headmaster in 1949 and oversaw the school's transformation into a comprehensive on 1 September 1968 and the building of the school’s sixth form centre which occurred in the 1960s.
 During the 1970s exchanges began with international schools including an annual trip to the Einstein Gymnasium in Reutlingen in Germany - an exchange programme that continues to this day.
 The Parents’ Guild (later Friends of Billericay School) was also formed in this decade.
 Robert Goodier became headmaster in 1991 and oversaw the move away from LEA governance to self-governance.

 The school's Music Studio was finished in 1991 and the decade saw a period of success for the Music Department under the headship of Mr John Stevenson including appearances at the London TV Arts Festival and on the BBC's Blue Peter.
 In 1997 the school was awarded its third Schools Curriculum Award by Princess Anne.
 Sue Hammond became the first female head of the school in Easter 1998 and in 1999 the Resource Based Learning Centre (RBLC) was opened.
 In March 2002 the school was the subject of a channel 5 documentary concerning a school reunion for pupils who attended the school between 1980 and 1982.

 The School achieved Maths and Computing College status in 2003 allowing some use of selection based on aptitude in these subjects.
 It was thought that this status would generate an additional £1 million worth of funding, but a government policy on foundation schools reduced this sum significantly.
 The school has since converted to academy status, but continues to have Maths and Computing as a specialism.